Business tips

 The life of Henry Ford: A visionary in action

 Henry Ford is often credited with putting the world on wheels.
-As the founder of Ford Motor Company and the man behind the Model T, he didn’t just build cars — he transformed how they were made, making them affordable for everyday people.
-But who was Henry Ford before he became an industrial icon?
-Let’s find out.
+As the founder of Ford Motor Company and the man behind the Model T, he didn't just build cars — he transformed how they were made, making them affordable for everyday people.
+But who was Henry Ford before he became an industrial icon and the face of the ford brand ?
+Let's find out.

 Early life of Henry Ford

 Henry Ford was born on July 30, 1863, in a small farmhouse in Greenfield Township, Michigan.
-His parents were Irish immigrants, and like most farm families at the time, they expected young Henry to follow in their footsteps.
+His parents were Irish immigrants from Springwells Township; his father was William Ford.
+And like most farm families at the time, they expected young Henry to follow in their footsteps.
 But Ford had little interest in farm work.
-What fascinated him wasn’t crops or livestock — it was machines.
+What fascinated him wasn't crops or livestock — it was machines.

 An image of a modest, historic house surrounded by greenery, representing the childhood home of Henry Ford